6 examples of community engagement in climate action

 Join the climate conversation

 All of the climate projects we've collaborated on recognise one crucial thing: change begins with people.
 At Commonplace, our focus is on connecting communities to the places they live, work and play by involving them in the key decisions that affect their area.
-This is why we're offering three months use of a climate heatmap, free!
-Just click below to find out more
+Chat to one of our engagement experts below to find out more: